ChristopherMarais/IBBI/README.md

 # Intelligent Bark Beetle Identifier (IBBI)

-* Focus on BB detection NOT classification (new repo for classification? or add later on?)
-* Wrapper for detection and/or classification.
+* Wrapper for detection and/or classification of mutliple models as they get developed.

 Examples:
 - https://github.com/Heldenkombinat/Logodetect